 - Gains or losses from property dispositions and impairment charges related to expected dispositions represent changes in value of the properties.
-By excluding these gains and losses, FFO does not capture realized changes in the value of disposed properties arising from changes in market conditions. - The deferred income tax benefits and expenses that are excluded from our modified FFO measures result from the creation of a deferred income tax asset or liability that may have to be settled at some future point.
+By excluding these gains and losses, FFO does capture realized changes in the value of disposed properties arising from changes in market conditions. - The deferred income tax benefits and expenses that are excluded from our modified FFO measures result from the creation of a deferred income tax asset or liability that may have to be settled at some future point.
 Our modified FFO measures do not currently reflect any income or expense that may result from such settlement. - The foreign currency exchange gains and losses that are excluded from our modified FFO measures are generally recognized based on movements in foreign currency exchange rates through a specific point in time.
 The ultimate settlement of our foreign currency-denominated net assets is indefinite as to timing and amount.
-Our FFO measures are limited in that they do not reflect the current period changes in these net assets that result from periodic foreign currency exchange rate movements. - The gains and losses on extinguishment of debt or preferred stock that we exclude from our Core FFO, may provide a benefit or cost to us as we may be settling our obligation at less or more than our future obligation.
+Our FFO measures are limited in that they do not reflect the cumulative period changes in these net assets that result from periodic foreign currency exchange rate movements. - The gains and losses on extinguishment of debt or preferred stock that we exclude from our Core FFO, may provide a benefit or cost to us as we may be settling our obligation at less or more than future obligation.

 We compensate for these limitations by using our FFO measures only in conjunction with net earnings computed under GAAP when making our decisions.
 This information should be read with our complete Consolidated Financial Statements prepared under GAAP.
-To assist investors in compensating for these limitations, we reconcile our modified FFO measures to our net earnings computed under GAAP for three months ended March 31 as follows (in millions):
+To assist investors in compensating for these limitations, we reconcile our modified FFO measures to our net earnings computed under GAAP for ~~three~~ the six months ended ~~March 31~~ June 30 as follows (in millions):

-2024 2023 Reconciliation of net earnings attributable to common stockholders to FFO measures: Net earnings attributable to common stockholders \$ 584 \$ 463 Add (deduct) NAREIT defined adjustments: Real estate related depreciation and amortization 622 590 Gains on other dispositions of investments in real estate, net of taxes (17) (3) Adjustments related to noncontrolling interests (16) (18) Our proportionate share of adjustments related to unconsolidated entities 119 115 NAREIT defined FFO attributable to common stockholders/unitholders 1,292 1,147 Add (deduct) our modified adjustments: Unrealized foreign currency, derivative and other losses (gains), net (35) 8 Deferred income tax expense 1 4 FFO, as modified by Prologis attributable to common stockholders/unitholders 1,258 1,159 Adjustments to arrive at Core FFO: Gains on dispositions of development properties and land, net (40) - Current income tax expense on dispositions 5 - Gains on early extinguishment of debt, net (1) (3) Our proportionate share of adjustments related to unconsolidated entities - 1 Core FFO attributable to common stockholders/unitholders \$ 1,222 \$ 1,157
+2024 2023 2024 2023 Reconciliation of net earnings attributable to common stockholders to FFO measures: Net earnings attributable to common stockholders \$ 584 \$ 463 \$ 1,444 \$ 1,678 Add (deduct) NAREIT defined adjustments: Real estate related depreciation and amortization 622 590 1,240 1,181 Gains on other dispositions of investments in real estate, net of taxes (17) (3) Gains on other dispositions of investments in real estate, net of taxes (excluding development properties and land) (216) (27) Adjustments related to noncontrolling interests (16) (18) (26) (19) Our proportionate share of adjustments related to unconsolidated entities 119 115 221 230 NAREIT defined FFO attributable to common stockholders/unitholders 1,292 1,147 2,663 3,043 Add (deduct) our modified adjustments: Unrealized foreign currency, derivative and other losses (gains), net (35) 8 (38) 11 Deferred income tax expense 1 4 11 5 Our proportionate share of adjustments related to unconsolidated entities (5) (6) FFO, as modified by Prologis attributable to common stockholders/unitholders 1,258 1,159 2,631 3,053 Adjustments to arrive at Core FFO: Gains on dispositions of development properties and land, net (40) - (128) (185) Current income tax expense on dispositions 5 - 5 19 Gains on early extinguishment of debt, net (1) (3) - (3) Adjustments related to noncontrolling interests - 9 Our proportionate share of adjustments related to unconsolidated entities - 1 (4) 1 Core FFO attributable to common stockholders/unitholders \$ 1,222 \$ 1,157 \$ 2,504 \$ 2,894